gtkd-developers/Gtk-Installer/README.md

-A installer can be build with the two batch files (one for 32bits and one for 64 bits).
+A the installers (64 and 32 bits) can be build with the shell script.

+To run the shell script and to build gtkglext and gtksourceview Msys and mingw need to be installed.

 It uses the python sript written by Maarten Bosmans to download the Gtk rpms from OpenSUSE and InnoSetup to create the actual installer.